Your Trusted Guides Through Complex Litigation

 Who can be held liable for breach of fiduciary duty?

-Trustees, personal representatives, powers of attorney, guardians, conservators, and anyone in a position of trust and responsibility over another person’s assets can be held liable for breach of fiduciary duty.
+Trustees, beneficiaries, personal representatives, powers of attorney, guardians, conservators, and anyone in a position of trust and responsibility over another person’s assets can be held liable for breach of fiduciary duty.